linearcodes-dev/CoveringRadius_MPI_implementation/README.md

 $S_p=T_1/T_P$

 $P=$ number of processors; $T_1=$ time for optimal serial algorithm on one processor; $T_p$= time for parallel algorithm on $P$ processors.

+An implementation with multiple master processes is considered to enhance scalability as the number of worker processes increases.
+The resulting speedup is close to the maximal achievable value when the total number of processes matches the number of physical cores.

 ### Note
 More details about the implemented algorithms, their performance analysis, and experimental results can be found in the following paper: